marnix/zig-stm32f3discovery-play/INFO.md

 This is connected to the MCU via I2C,
 MCU ports PB6 + PB7 = I2C1\_SCL + I2C1\_SDA.

+(The chip supports SPI, but the board disables that by setting the CS\_XL and CS\_MAG pins to I2C=1 mode.)

+The chip has 2 separate I2C devices:

+- the accelerometer (XL, I2C address 0b0011001, ID 0x33);

+- the magnetometer (MAG, I2C address 0b0011110, ID 0x40).

 Separately from the I2C connection,
 MCU ports PE4 + PE5 = INT1 + INT2 generate various configurable interrupts,
 the first if data is available,